BMW-InnovationLab/BMW-TensorFlow-Training-GUI/README.md

-- If you want to label your images, you can use [LabelImg](https://github.com/tzutalin/labelImg) which is a free, open-source image annotation tool.
+- If you want to label your images, you can use our [BMW LabelTool Lite](https://https://github.com/BMW-InnovationLab/BMW-Labeltool-Lite) which is a free, open-source image annotation tool.
-  This tool supports XML PASCAL label format
+  This tool supports our JSON label format

 #### Objectclasses.json file example